luangjokaj/wordpressify/README.md

 ```

 ## Sass
 WordPressify is super flexible.
-You can install Sass and use it as a main CSS preprocessor:
+You can install Sass and use it as the main CSS preprocessor:

 ```
 npm install gulp-sass --save-dev